 Yes.
-Students admitted to the PSEO program for Spring 2021 will be asked to attend PSEO Virtual Admitted Student Day in January 2021 as well as complete an online orientation.
+Students admitted to the PSEO program for Fall 2021 will be asked to attend an admitted student day event in August 2021 as well as complete an online orientation.
 Both items are mandatory for enrollment.
 More information will be provided upon acceptance.

 Students have the opportunity to take 100-200 level courses on campus or online (note: upper-level courses are available with permission of the instructor).

 Course availability can be determined by searching our course catalog.
 To do so:

 - Open the CSP Course Catalog

 - In the “Search by Term” field, select “Fall Semester 2021”

 - From here, you may customize your search as you wish: